Yesterday I attended a conference call with Dr. Moira Somers.

 In this “always on” culture – are you really getting enough rest?

-I read this piece on the ultimate superpower in investing, which Charlie Bilello says is being good at suffering.
+I read a piece on the ultimate superpower in investing, which Charlie Bilello says is being good at suffering.

 To reap the largest rewards, facing a high degree of pain is unavoidable.